Vualto/offline-shaka/README.md

 - Install the “Live Server” extension: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer

-To enable https, you must create a certificate to self authenticate for local host:
+To enable https, you must create a certificate to self authenticate for localhost:

-- Create a private key - ensure openssl is installed and input the following command: openssl genrsa -aes256 -out localhost.key 2048
+- Create a private key - ensure openssl is installed and input the following command: 'openssl genrsa -aes256 -out localhost.key 2048'

 - Provide a password.
 This will create the localhost.key.

-- Create the certificate by inputting the following command: openssl req -days 3650 -new -newkey rsa:2048 -key localhost.key -x509 -out localhost.pem
+- Create the certificate by inputting the following command: 'openssl req -days 3650 -new -newkey rsa:2048 -key localhost.key -x509 -out localhost.pem'

-- Input the password from the above, complete all prompts.This creates locahost.pem
+- Input the password from the above, complete all prompts.This creates locahost.pem.

 - In the root of the project, create a .vscode folder.